Our inclusivity statement

 ~ A member of a peer leadership group whose aim is to continue self education

-~ Speaking up on behalf of POC when it arises either in our workshop or in life.
+~ Speaking up on behalf of BOIPOC when it arises either in our workshop or in life.

 ~Attending diversity workshops to continue to learn

-~ Collaborating our work with POC to offer education on the subject.
+~ Collaborating my work with BOIPOC to offer education on the subject.

 As Facilitators